ReiMathias/Study-projects/README.md

 # Study-projects
-A collection of assignments and codes written while at university
+A collection of assignments and codes